mims-harvard/ProCyon/procyon/evaluate/README.md

 Each entry in the YAML file corresponds to a single dataset to evaluate on, and specifies the following parameters:
 - aaseq_type: what type of amino acid sequence these phenotypes are defined for.
 Typically `protein`, but can also be `domain`.
-- text_type: what is the source database for the phenotypes in this dataset
+- text_type: what is the source database for the phenotypes in this dataset.
 - relations: some phenotype databases will have multiple types of phenotypes, e.g. Gene Ontology specifies Molecular Function, Cellular Component, and Biological Process.
-This parameter can be used to select a subset of relations, or the keyword `all` can be used to use all relations, or in the case when the dataset consists of a single relation type
+This parameter can be used to select a subset of relations, or the keyword `all` can be used to use all relations, or in the case when the dataset consists of a single relation type.
 - tasks: what type of tasks this dataset should be used for evaluating.
 Currently implemented tasks are `retrieval`, `qa`, and `caption`.
 Note that not all models are capable of performing all tasks, so one needs to ensure that the models specified in the model config are compatible with the set of specified tasks.
 - splits: what dataset splits to use for evaluation.
 Options are some number of:
   - `CL_train`: training set used for training `ProCyon-Split`
-  - `EVAL:pt_ft`: evaluation set using unseen protein-phenotype associations, but where the phenotype has been seen frequently during training
+  - `EVAL:pt_ft`: evaluation set using unseen protein-phenotype associations, but where the phenotype has been seen frequently during training.
-  - `EVAL:few_shot`: evaluation set using unseen protein-phenotype associations, but where the phenotype has been seen rarely during training
+  - `EVAL:few_shot`: evaluation set using unseen protein-phenotype associations, but where the phenotype has been seen rarely during training.
   - `EVAL:zero_shot`: evaluation set using unseen protein-phenotype associations, where the phenotype was never seen  during training.
 Note that not all models support prediction of zero-shot phenotypes.
 - split_method: specifies the method used for generating the dataset splits.
 The current version of `ProCyon-Instruct` consists only of a single splitting method per dataset.